SpiNNakerManchester/SpiNNakerManchester.github.io/development/gitinstall.md

     bash SupportScripts/install.sh 8 -y

-Make sure you have installed the [Python requirements](devenv6.0.html#PythonRequirements), then run the setup script:
+Then run the setup script:

     bash SupportScripts/setup.sh

+Then ensure that the PyNN SpiNNaker link is set up:

+    python -m spynnaker8.setup_pynn

-Now you can build the C code.
-Set up the [C environment variables](devenv6.0#cenvironment) appropriately for the location you just installed the repositories into, and then run the automatic make script:
+Now you can build the C code by running the automatic make script:

     bash SupportScripts/automatic_make.sh